JRaunak/clui/README.md

 ## Features

-- **Multiple live sessions** — each keeps its own `claude` process alive in the background.
+- **Multiple live sessions.** Each keeps its own `claude` process alive in the background.
 Switching is instant, and in-flight turns keep streaming across a switch.
-- **Live model & effort selection** — the model list is fetched live from your provider; effort switches mid-session without losing context.
+- **Live model & effort selection.** The model list is fetched live from your provider; effort switches mid-session without losing context.
-- **Per-session permission modes** — seven of them, from Interactive (asks before each tool) to Autonomous (asks nothing), plus Adaptive, Auto Edit, and Plan Mode.
+- **Per-session permission modes.** Seven of them, from Interactive (asks before each tool) to Autonomous (asks nothing), plus Adaptive, Auto Edit, and Plan Mode.
 Changeable mid-session, and two sessions can sit in different modes.
-- **Conversation search** — find within a conversation (`⌘F`) or search across every session at once (`⌘⇧F`).
+- **Conversation search.** Find within a conversation (`⌘F`) or search across every session at once (`⌘⇧F`).
-- **Attachments** — paste, drag-drop, or attach images and files directly into a turn.
+- **Attachments.** Paste, drag-drop, or attach images and files directly into a turn.
-- **Subagent & workflow visibility** — nested agent transcripts and a live workflow progress tree.
+- **Subagent & workflow visibility.** Nested agent transcripts and a live workflow progress tree.
-- **Built for reading** — markdown with syntax highlighting, a command palette (`⌘K`), slash-command and `@`-file autocomplete, session export, and full light/dark theming.
+- **Built for reading.** Markdown with syntax highlighting, a command palette (`⌘K`), slash-command and `@`-file autocomplete, session export, and full light/dark theming.

 ## Requirements